Princess Astrid, Mrs. Ferner

-Princess Astrid, Mrs. Ferner (Astrid Maud Ingeborg; born 12 February 1932) is the second daughter of King Olav V and his wife, Princess Märtha of Sweden.
-She is the older sister of King Harald V of Norway and younger sister of the late Princess Ragnhild.
-Her 1961 marriage to divorced commoner John Martin Ferner caused a scandal, reported as "the most controversial royal wedding since the Abdication".
+Princess Astrid, Mrs. Ferner (Astrid Maud Ingeborg; 12 February 1932 – 11 September 2026), was the second child and youngest daughter of King Olav V of Norway and Princess Märtha of Sweden.
+Astrid was the older sister of King Harald V and the aunt of King Haakon VIII.
+Following her mother's death in 1954, she served as Norway's first lady during the reign of her grandfather, King Haakon VII, and continued in this role throughout her father's reign until her brother's marriage in 1968.

-Life
+Astrid married Johan Ferner in 1961 and had five children.
+In later life she undertook public engagements, received an honorary government pension, and remained active in commemorative events.
+She was the chair of Crown Princess Märtha's Memorial Fund and patron of several organisations, particularly those supporting children and young people with dyslexia.

+Early life and education

 Astrid was born on 12 February 1932 at Villa Solbakken to the future King Olav V and Crown Princess Märtha.
-She was baptized in the Palace Chapel on 31 March 1932.
-Her godparents were her paternal grandparents, King Haakon VII and Queen Maud of Norway; her maternal grandparents, Prince Carl and Princess Ingeborg of Sweden; her maternal aunt, Princess Astrid, Duchess of Brabant; Elizabeth, Duchess of York; her grandaunt, Princess Thyra of Denmark; her granduncle, Prince Eugen of Sweden; and Prince George of the United Kingdom.
-Astrid was named after her maternal aunt, paternal grandmother, and maternal grandmother.
-Astrid is a great-granddaughter of King Edward VII of the United Kingdom and thus a second cousin to Queen Elizabeth II.
+She was baptised in the Palace Chapel on 31 March.
+Her godparents were her paternal grandparents, King Haakon VII and Queen Maud of Norway; her maternal grandparents, Prince Carl and Princess Ingeborg of Sweden; her maternal aunt, Princess Astrid, Duchess of Brabant; Elizabeth, Duchess of York; her great aunt, Princess Thyra of Denmark; her great uncle, Prince Eugen of Sweden; and Prince George of the United Kingdom.
+She was named after her maternal aunt, her paternal grandmother, and her maternal grandmother.
+Astrid was a great-granddaughter of King Edward VII of the United Kingdom and therefore a second cousin of Queen Elizabeth II.
 At the time of her birth, she was 18th in the line of succession to the British throne.

-Astrid grew up on the royal estate of Skaugum in Asker and was privately educated during her childhood.
-During World War II, she joined her family fleeing the Nazis and spent the war with her mother, brother and sister in exile in Washington, DC.
-Following the royal family's return to Norway she attended Nissen's Girls' School and graduated with the examen artium university entrance exam in 1950.
-She then studied economics and political history for two years at Lady Margaret Hall, Oxford University.
+She grew up on the royal estate of Skaugum in Asker and was privately educated.
+During World War II, she joined her family in fleeing the Nazi invasion and spent the war years in exile in Washington, D.C., with her mother, brother, and sister.
+After the royal family returned to Norway, she attended Nissen's Girls' School.

 Her confirmation took place on 9 May 1948 in the Palace Chapel.
-Astrid studied ceramics with Halvor Sandøs and had her own pottery studio in Skaugum.
-She was an accomplished ski-er and yachtswoman.
+Astrid studied ceramics with Halvor Sandøs and maintained her own pottery studio at Skaugum.
+She was also an accomplished skier and yachtswoman.

+After completing the examen artium in 1950, Astrid studied economics and political history for two years at Lady Margaret Hall, Oxford University.

+Public role

 Astrid's mother died in 1954.
-From which time until her brother's marriage in August 1968 she was the senior lady of the court and acted as first lady of Norway, working side-by-side with her father on all representation duties, including state visits.
-In September 1954, she took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece, which became known as the “Cruise of the Kings”, attended by over 100 royals from across Europe.
+From that year until her brother's marriage to Sonja Haraldsen in August 1968, she served as the senior lady of the court and acted as Norway's first lady, undertaking representation duties alongside her father, including state visits.
+In September 1954, she took part in the ship tour organised by Queen Frederica and King Paul of Greece, later known as the "Cruise of the Kings", which was attended by more than 100 European royals.